polyphony-chat/docs/docs/Protocol Specifications/core.md

     Their concept has been thought out further and implemented in different ways.
 Challenge strings are no longer needed.
 This section will be removed soon.

+    The API documentation already reflects this change; expect the protocol specification to reflect these changes in upcoming beta versions of polyproto.

     TODO: Better describe "Sensitive-Solution" instead.